Altinn/altinn-studio-docs/content/app/development/configuration/events/_index.en.md

 4. In the method where you need to generate an event you call the service.

-    Here the selfdefined event has recieved the name `app.test.event`, in addition the instance is sent.
+    Here the self defined event has received the name `app.test.event`, in addition the instance is sent.
 This is used to populate remaining metadata about the event

     ```cs